Episode 4: Turning Waste into Walls

 When Taos decided it would no longer recycle plastic, and that it would instead throw it into the landfill.
 Residents were stunned.
 Those who followed the Watershed Way sought a different solution.
 When they learned that plastic could be compressed and used as insulation in stucco buildings, TiLT, somewhat happily somewhat reluctantly offered to give the effort a try.

 On today’s podcast, we hear what Todd and Ryno have been able to do with plastic waste and how a new micro business was incubated and sponsored by TiLT in the nearby town of Questa.
-And we consider what the Watershed Way has to do with our waste.
+And we consider how the Watershed Way might inform what we do with our waste.